background

 For those interested in exploring this stack, we can outline a basic setup process.
 This walkthrough will guide you through the initial steps, from creating a new Rails application to rendering your first Svelte component via Inertia.

 First, let’s create a new Rails application.
-We will use the --skip-javascript flag, as our frontend will be handled by Svelte and managed through Inertia, bypassing Rails’ default JavaScript bundling:
+We will use the --skip-javascript flag, as our frontend is built by Svelte and managed through Inertia, bypassing Rails’ default JavaScript bundling:

 rails new my-inertia-svelte-app --skip-javascript